VR-H-and-S/Heretics-Light/README.md

 - SteamVR (or equivalent VR Platform)

 ### **Installation**
-Provide step-by-step instructions for cloning and running the project:
+Instructions for cloning and running the project:

 1. Clone the repository:
    ```bash